krishanthisera/blog/src/content/blog/edge-functions.md

 ##### Step 2: Requesting the Prerender Service | Prerender Proxy

-Having filtered requests coming from crawlers, our next step is to ask the prerender service to render the appropriate web page for us.
-This is a straightforward process: provide the webpage address and a token from the prerender service.
+Having filtered requests coming from crawlers, our next step is to ask the Prerender service to render the appropriate web page for us.
+This is a straightforward process: provide the webpage address and the Prerender-token from the `prerender.io`.

 ```ts
 export const handler = async (event: CloudFrontRequestEvent): Promise<CloudFrontResponse | CloudFrontRequest> => {